ironhack-labs/lab-passport-roles/README.md

   - Ensure all fields from all forms are filled before submitting to the database.
   - Signup: avoid weak passwords.
 8 characters as minimum length, one number required.
   - Signup: ensure the user is properly informed when truing to signup with an already taken username.
-- Add a security layer on any URL containing an ID (user profile, course details):
+- Add a security layer on the user profile and course details routes, both containing an ID on the URL:
   - Ensure every ID matches the MongoDB ID format to avoid your application to crash.
   - Avoid your application to crash when requested ID does not retrieve any results from the database.
 - Allow users assist to any course they want: